digitalthrive/gatsby_tek/README.md

   - When adding a dealer tool, only add either a URL or a file.
 Adding both will create an error.

 Gallery Images can be added by going to https://github.com/cthiebaud0718/tek_roofing_site/tree/master/site/data/images/gallery and choosing gallery1 or gallery2 folder.Use the upload files widget - Gallery 1 folder is Metal Shake, Gallery 2 folder is Metal Shake Pro

+General content may be edited by editing the file at /site/data/sections/sections.yml located on Github.
+This is NOT RECOMMENDED as this can have unintended consequences to the overall design and/or break the site if data is entered incorrectly.

 # Development requirements